 The Statute of Limitations and Rear-End Truck Accident Claims

 Time is of the essence when bringing a rear-end trucking accident claim because of the statute of limitations.
-A statute of limitations is a law that restricts the maximum amount of time a person can file a legal case against the wrongful party after an alleged offense.
+The statute of limitations is a law that restricts the maximum amount of time a person can file a legal case against the wrongful party after an alleged offense.
 If you do not file your lawsuit within the allotted time, you may not be allowed to bring a case to pursue compensation.

 Each state has a statute of limitations, so check with an attorney in your area to find out how long you have to bring a claim.
 In Florida, the statute of limitations to bring an injury claim following a rear-end truck accident is often four years from the accident date.